vatastalaforte/testvatastalaforte/README.md

 - This project is dedicated to that developers who need a local VM with a Wordpress installation/configuration, It's recommended a machine with a minumun of 4 cores, 8GB of RAM, SSD disk with 16GB free space
 - You must have preferably the last version of Ubuntu Desktop ( 16.10 )
 - Your user must have the NOPWD:ALL on sudoers file or allow the members of sudo group ( using sudo visudo )
-- You must know the interface adapter of your laptop through which you connect to Internet because the script ask for It
+- You must know the interface adapter of your laptop through which you connect to Internet because the script asks for It
 - The Ubuntu Server 14 x64 image was created using an unattend installation with the following howto: http://gyk.lt/ubuntu-14-04-desktop-unattended-installation/.
 You will find in this project the file created by system-config-kickstart ( ks.cfg and ubuntu-auto.seed )
 - The Ubuntu Server 14 x64 image will be downloaded, as a tar compressed file, from a Dropbox link ( 550MB )
 - The Ubuntu Server 14 x64 image is secured with active firewall ( ufw ) that permits only http and ssh connections